Daniel-Mietchen/events/ECSA-2018-Citizen-science-and-Open-science.md

 # Final version

 [![Citizen science and open science would benefit from closer interaction](https://upload.wikimedia.org/wikipedia/commons/6/67/Citizen_Science_and_Open_Science_would_benefit_from_closer_interaction_-_20180604_100410.jpg)](https://commons.wikimedia.org/wiki/File:Citizen_Science_and_Open_Science_would_benefit_from_closer_interaction_-_20180604_100410.jpg)
 A photograph of the poster.
-On the top right is the [Policy brief on Citizen science & Open science](https://ecsa.citizen-science.net/blog/citizen-science-open-science-policy-brief-out).
+On the top right is the [Policy brief on Citizen science & Open science](https://ecsa.citizen-science.net/blog/citizen-science-open-science-policy-brief-out) [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 # Abstract